Pacific Northwest Massage Therapists Retreat

 What’s the same/different this year?

-On top of lodging, you’ll also be charged a retreat fee of $30 per adult per night (early-registration discount until June 10, then increasing to $40 per adult per night).
+On top of lodging, you’ll also be charged a retreat fee of $30 per adult per night, the same as last year.

 Why an event fee and retreat fee?
 These cover fees that Breitenbush charges to host our group as well as other costs we incur to organize the retreat.
 (If you attended prior to 2024, your lodging was marked up to include these costs.
 Now, they’re broken out separately.)

-2025 retreat lodging prices:
+2026 retreat lodging prices:

-Each additional adult in the same lodging space is $87 per night for lodging + $30 per night retreat fee + $35 event fee (one time, not per night).
 You will not be assigned a roommate; you’ll be sharing only if you choose to register with someone else.

 If you already registered and now want to add a roommate to your lodging, call the Breitenbush Hot Springs office at 503-854-3320 to register them and get the discounted “additional adult” price.